tybruffy/navspy/README.md

 Navspy will also update it's data when the window is resized.

 ##Todos
--Remove listener for document.resize, shouldn't be part of plugin.
+- Remove listener for document.resize, shouldn't be part of plugin.
--As part of the above, make the reset function "publicly" available.
+- As part of the above, make the reset function "publicly" available.
--Fix the rest of this readme.
+- Fix the rest of this readme.